LGBTQ rights in South Australia: Assisted reproductive technology and surrogacy

 On 15 November 2016, the House of Assembly split the aforementioned bill and introduced the Statutes Amendment (Surrogacy Eligibility) Bill 2016, a bill which dealt exclusively with surrogacy and assisted reproductive treatments.
 The bill would amend several other acts so as to allow same-sex couples access to altruistic surrogacy arrangements and ensure fertile women and same-sex couples have access to assisted reproductive technology.
 Debate on the bill continued on 16 November, at which point the lower house removed provisions in the bill allowing single people access to altruistic surrogacy arrangements.
 The following day, the bill passed the lower house by 25 votes to 16.
 The bill proceeded to the Legislative Council.
 The bill passed the council by 14 votes to 3, though two important amendments were made to the bill at the clauses stage.
 Family First members introduced an amendment to allow assisted reproductive treatment providers the right to conscientiously object to providing services based on the patient's sexual orientation.
 Greens member Tammy Franks responded by introducing an amendment that would require any services that refused treatment to be placed on a publicly available list.
 The bill returned to the House of Assembly (which by that stage had risen for the summer break) for consideration of the council's amendments.

 In January 2017, the report of the Allan review of the Assisted Reproductive Treatment Act 1988 (SA) concurred with the South Australian Law Reform Institute's recommendations, having conducted extensive review and consultation with community on these matters.
 On 15 February 2017, the House agreed to an amendment moved by the socially conservative Labor member Tom Kenyon which removed the proposed requirement for those who object to providing treatment on religions or conscience grounds to be placed on a list.
 The remainder of the bill was accepted by the House.
 The bill returned to the council for consideration of Kenyon's amendment, which provided its approval on 28 February.
 The bill received royal assent on 15 March, becoming the Statutes Amendment (Surrogacy Eligibility) Act 2017.
 Following a proclamation issued by Governor Hieu Van Le, the law came into effect on 21 March 2017.

+The state's surrogacy laws were consolidated into the Surrogacy Act 2019 in 2019, a law which came into effect on 1 September 2020.
+The new law included a provision allowing "single intended parents" to pursue surrogacy in South Australia, ending the previous legislation which required the intended parents to be a two-person couple.